Statistical Test for Diffusion-Based Anomaly Localization via Selective Inference: Experiments

 \subsection{Real-world data experiments}

-\paragraph{Experimental setup} We conducted experiments using T2-FLAIR MRI brain scans from the Brain Tumor Segmentation (BraTS) 2023 dataset~\cite{Karargyris2023, labella2023asnrmiccaibraintumorsegmentation} and MVtec AD dataset~\cite{bergmann2019mvtec}.
+\paragraph{Experimental setup} We conducted experiments using T2-FLAIR MRI brain scans from the Brain Tumor Segmentation (BraTS) 2023 dataset~\citep{Karargyris2023, labella2023asnrmiccaibraintumorsegmentation} and MVTec AD dataset~\citep{bergmann2019mvtec}.
 The details of the experimental settings are described in Appendix~\ref{app:mvtec_ad}. \paragraph{Results}

 Table~\ref{tab:real_data} shows the comparison of the type I error rate and power.
 The \texttt{naive} cannot control the type I error rate, while the \texttt{proposed} and \texttt{bonferroni} can control the type I error rate below the significance level $\alpha$.
 The \texttt{proposed} has higher power than \texttt{bonferroni}.
-In addition, the examples of the results for each image are shown in Appendix~\ref{app:real_world}.